top of page

 • 1 min read

-I read Frederic’s article about the Musée Rodin today, and I liked how he mentioned Rodin – as an imaginary friend who isn’t called by his first name.
+I read Frederic Forest’s article about the Musée Rodin today, and I liked how he mentioned Rodin – as an imaginary friend who isn’t called by his first name.

 And it made me think of others...

-Monet, Caravaggio, Picasso, Vermeer, Dalí, Warhol...
+Monet, Caravaggio, Gaudí, Picasso, Vermeer, Dalí, Warhol...
 With most artists, we’re used to calling them by their last names.
+Sometimes we don't even remember their full names.
 And the same goes for their artworks.
 I didn’t go to see Sunset on the Seine at Lavacourt, Winter Effect, I went to see Monet.

 "And which one of the Monets was it exactly?"